arjunvynipadath/docs/README.txt

 8. Related Documentation
 ========================
-1) Release Notes for OFED Distribution components are to be found under OFED-1.2/docs and, after the package installation, under /usr/share/doc/ofed-docs-1.2 for RedHat /usr/share/doc/packages/ofed-docs-1.2 for SuSE.
+1) Release Notes for OFED Distribution components are to be found under OFED-1.2.c/docs and, after the package installation, under /usr/share/doc/ofed-docs-1.2.c for RedHat /usr/share/doc/packages/ofed-docs-1.2.c for SuSE.
 2) For a detailed installation guide, see OFED_Installation_Guide.txt.
 3) For more information, please visit the OFED web-page http://www.openfabrics.org

-For more information contact your InfiniBand vendor.
+For more information contact your vendor.